Curriculum

 The professional curriculum demonstrates how students will complete the Athletic Training program in six semesters.
 There is limited flexibility in the course plan.
 The professional curriculum is completed in sequence and there is no provision for part-time or evening-only enrollment.

-View the full Master of Athletic Training curriculum guide.
+View the full Master of Athletic Training program guide.

 Integrated Curriculum